Lawyers

 5. Myth: Only the Driver Can Sue for Damages

-It is a common misconception that only the driver of a vehicle can sue for damages in a car accident case.
+It is a common misconception that only the driver of a can sue for damages in a car accident case.
 In reality, passengers, pedestrians, and even cyclists who were injured in a car accident can also file a lawsuit against the at-fault party.

 6. Myth: You Can’t Sue if You’re Not Wearing a Seatbelt